purpleteam-labs/purpleteam-s2-containers/README.md

 In order to [turn on debug logging](https://github.com/SeleniumHQ/docker-selenium#troubleshooting) for the Selenium containers that run in the `local` environment, edit the selenium-standalone/docker-compose.yml file, uncomment the `environment` array and the `SE_OPTS=--log-level FINE` element for `chrome` and/or `firefox`.

-The purpleteam-labs team use the same `debug` branch mentioned above that we rebase on `main` when ever we want to apply these settings (enable debugging).
+The PurpleTeam-Labs team use the same `debug` branch mentioned above that we rebase on `main` when ever we want to apply these settings (enable debugging).

 Details [below](#redirecting-and-viewing-container-logs) for actually viewing the logs.